 Traeger Smoked Turkey Legs

-Smoked Turkey Legs are something that have been around for a very long time, but aren’t a dish that usually shows up on your family dinner table.
+Smoked Turkey Legs are something that has been around for a very long time, but aren’t a dish that usually shows up on your family dinner table.

-If you aren’t frequently at Disney you may be able to find a good variation of these at your local bbq joint, but even that isn’t a certainty.
+If you aren’t frequently at Disney you may be able to find a good variety of these at your local bbq joint, but even that isn’t a certainty.

 The other choice is to buckle up and make these yourself, and I think you’re going to find it is way easier than you imagine.